 Boozhoo, Wabanoo Kwe ndizhnikaz, Nishnaabe n’daaw, Nippising First Nation ndoonjibaa, Sturgeon Falls Ontario ndoondaa.
 St. Joseph Scollard-Hall ndoo-kinomaagos.

 Hello, my name is Jade Goulais (Wabanoo Kwe), I am a two-spirit nishnaabe, I come from Nippising First Nation, I reside in Sturgeon Falls Ontario, and I just graduated from St. Joesph Scollard Hall with a special high skills major in, indigenous culture and arts.
 Next year I will be attending Canadore College in the Indigenous Wellness and Addictions Prevention program.
-I feel extremely honored and grateful to have this opportunity to be a part of this year’s AES Youth Council.
-As I am a Mental Health Advocate, my biggest aspiration is to improve Indigenous Youth Mental Health by healing through culture.
-Miigwech.

 Carson Norton-Sutherland